Darren-C26/SOFE4610-HomeAutomation/README.md

 This is what the dashroom looks like
 ![Alt text](Images/Dashboard.png)

-WHen the button is clicked, it toggles the other side and displays a green colour when the button is switched on
+When the button is clicked, it toggles the other side and displays a green colour when the button is switched on
 ![Alt text](Images/DashboardLightOff.png)

 Screenshot of the dashboard with the server running